bartongroup/slivka/sphinx-docs/specification.rst

     - Description
   * - ``SLIVKA_HOME``
     - Path to the configurations directory.
-      Alternatively a SLIVKA_HOME environment variable can be set.
+      Alternatively, a SLIVKA_HOME environment variable can be set.
       If neither is set, the current working directory is used.
   * - ``TYPE``
-    - The wsgi application used to run the server.
-Currently available options are: gunicorn, uwsgi and devel.
+    - The WSGI application used to run the server.
+Currently available options are gunicorn, uwsgi and devel.
 Using devel is discouraged in production as it can only serve one client at the time and may potentially leak sensitive data.
   * - ``--daemon/--no-daemon``